 Compliance With Local Law 11 Cycle 8

-New laws are often enacted after there has been some sort of tragedy.
+New laws are often enacted after there has been some tragedy.
 Local Law 10, later 11, is no exception.

 The Local Law 10 of 1980 was amended and became the Local Law 11 of 1998.
-It is also referred to as "FISP," the Facade Inspection Safety Program.
-It represents the oldest enforced facade inspection law in the nation, with over 12,500 buildings falling under its jurisdiction.
+It is also called “FISP,” the Facade Inspection Safety Program.
+It represents the nation’s oldest enforced facade inspection law, with over 12,500 buildings under its jurisdiction.

 There have been different inspection cycles under this law.
-Cycles 1 through 7 ran from the inception of the law until February, 2013.
-The current Cycle 8 began February 21, 2015 and will run until February 21, 2019.
+Cycles 1 through 7 ran from the law’s inception until February 2013.
+Cycle 8 began on February 21, 2015, and will run until February 21, 2019.

-These rules apply to buildings that are higher than 6 stories in height.
-If there is a question whether inspection and reporting is applicable, there is a website where the current FISP status can be checked.
+These rules apply to buildings that are higher than six stories in height.
+If there is a question about whether inspection and reporting are applicable, there is a website where the current FISP status can be checked.
 That website is here.
-The exterior walls and appurtenances must be checked by a licensed inspector, a Qualified Exterior Wall Inspector (QEWI).
-There is a two-year window within which this inspection must be done, and this window cycles every 5 years.
+A licensed inspector, a Qualified Exterior Wall Inspector (QEWI), must contain the exterior walls and appurtenances.
+There is a two-year window within which this inspection must be done, and this window cycles every five years.
 All exterior walls must be examined.

-There is a Critical Report that must be filed with the Department of Buildings (DOB).
+A Critical Report must be filed with the Department of Buildings (DOB).
 The classifications in the resultant report are Safe, Unsafe, or Safe with a Repair and Maintenance Program (SWARMP).

 - Safe applies to a building that will not become unsafe within the next five years

-- Unsafe is a condition of a building wall, any appurtenances thereto, or any part thereof, that is hazardous to persons or property and requires prompt repair."
+- Unsafe is a condition of a building wall, any appurtenances to that, or any part thereof, that is hazardous to persons or property and requires prompt repair.”
 An unsafe condition must be corrected within 30 days.
 Extensions are permitted if certain conditions are met.

-- SWARMP is something that is safe at the time of inspection, but will need repair or maintenance within the next five years.
+- SWARMP is safe during inspection but will need repair or maintenance within the next five years.

 There are filing fees that apply to these reports.